kide-vm/kide/lib/virtual/README.md

 Values have type in the same way objects have a class.
 We keep track of the type of a value at runtime, also in an similar way that objects have their classes at runtime.

 ### Layers

-*Ast* instances get created by the salama-reader gem from source.
-Here we add compile functions to ast classes and  comile the ast layer into Virtual:: objects
+*Ast* instances get created by the [salama-reader](https://github.com/salama/salama-reader) gem from source.
+Here we add compile functions to ast classes and  compile the AST layer into Virtual::Objects and Parfait::Values

 The main objects are Space (lots of objects), BootClass (represents a class), CompiledMethod (with Blocks and Instruction).

 **Virtual** Instructions get further transformed into **register** instructions.